piukhq/fluxcd-teams-webhook/README.md

 - --token=abc123abc123abc123abc123
 ```

-TODO token currently not checked

 The webhook url scheme should be `ws` if running the flux teams bot normally or `wss` if being fronted by SSL.
+The token argument is optional, and if provided add the token environment variable to the flux teams webhook container.